Kennedy Yanko

 Photo by Antoine "Noemad" Reid

-Her work is in numerous public and private collections, including Albertina Museum, Vienna (AT); the Brooklyn Museum (NY); Bunker Artspace, West Palm Beach (FL); Firestorm Foundation, Stockholm (SE); Rubell Museum, Miami (FL); Museum of Fine Arts, Boston (MA); Pérez Art Museum, Miami (FL); Ståhl Collection, Norrköping (SE); and The Norton Museum, West Palm Beach (FL), among others.
+Her work is in numerous public and private collections, including The Museum of Modern Art, New York (NY); Museum of Contemporary Art, Chicago (IL); Albertina Museum, Vienna (AT); Brooklyn Museum (NY); Bunker Artspace, West Palm Beach (FL); the Dean Collection, Brooklyn (NY); Firestorm Foundation, Stockholm (SE); the Museum of Contemporary Art, Chicago (IL); Museum of Fine Arts, Boston (MA); the National Museum of African American History and Culture, Washington, D.C.; Pérez Art Museum, Miami (FL); Rubell Museum, Miami (FL); Ståhl Collection, Norrköping (SE); and The Norton Museum, West Palm Beach (FL), among others.

 Press